X-Scotia is moving!

 Social BBQ

 Following the end of the race on Sunday, a prize giving and social event will take place at Base Camp.
-Everyone is invited to stay, enjoy some food (TBC) and share their adventures over a beer with like minded people.
+Everyone is invited to stay, enjoy some food, and share their adventures over a beer with like minded people.

 Commitment